masichaivy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 4-lastlines displays a script that shows 10 last lines
 - 5-firstlines displays a script that shows 10 first lines
 - 6-third_line displays a script that displays the third line of the file.
+- 7-file displays a script that creates a file that contains a text and ends by a new line